FrontendMing/fast-food-system-demo/README.md

 # fast-food-system-demo

-# learned from jspang's video
+learned from jspang's video, and optimized packaging

 > A Vue.js project